This Administrative Essential covers:

 If your county has adopted minimal standards as part its plan of service, you should work with your board to ensure that you have sufficient funding and resources to meet those standards each year, or your municipality could lose the right to exempt itself from the county library tax. [s.
 43.64 (2m)]

-Although technology plans are no longer required for a public library to qualify for E-rate discounts (the regional system technology plan is sufficient for member libraries), effective library plans should include components for technology since library services are so infused and influenced by the availability of computing resources, the Internet, and changes in information media formats.
+Although technology plans are not required for a public library to qualify for E-rate discounts (the regional system technology plan is sufficient for member libraries), effective library plans should include components for technology since library services are so infused and influenced by the availability of computing resources, the Internet, and changes in information media formats.
 Besides addressing local needs for adequate workstations, training, and support, the plan should dovetail with the library system plan.
-A suggested outline for technology planning is available on the Public Library Development website here:

 A plan outline